European Defence Stocks Soar As Govts Up Military Spend - UrduPoint

 BAE Systems surged 14 percent, helping London's benchmark FTSE 100 index to a record high, the latest in a series over recent months.

-French defence group Thales won also 14 percent and German peer Rheinmetall rallied 12 percent in late morning trade.
+French defence group Thales won 15 percent and German peer Rheinmetall rallied 14 percent in afternoon trade.

 "Europe is rallying round Ukraine and it's hard to see defence stocks not enjoying years of orders," noted Neil Wilson, analyst at TipRanks.